Skip to main content

 Before performing any troubleshooting steps, please be sure you have the latest version of the Agent.

-• How to check if you have the latest version of the Agent:
+Checking if you have the latest version of the HYAS Protect Agent (HPA)

-• Right-click on the HYAS Protect icon in the Notification Tray and you’ll see the version number at the bottom of the window.
+1. On the local machine, right-click on the HYAS Protect icon in the menu bar and you’ll see the version number at the bottom of the window.

-• If your Agent version is outdated, please follow the Uninstall directions listed above and install the latest version.
+• If you Agent version is outdated, please follow the Uninstall directions listed above and install the latest version.

 Captive Portal Connectivity